 STUDENT GUIDELINES FOR STUDIO OPTION LOTTERY

-The Spring 2013 Studio Lottery will be held Thursday, January 24th.
+The Fall 2013 Studio Lottery will be held Thursday, August 29th.
 The following guidelines will help you navigate the Lottery and the results

 Studio Option Descriptions:

-Descriptions for studio options will be posted on the GSD Course Bulletin at http://www.gsd.harvard.edu/cgi-bin/courses/index.cgi.
+Descriptions for studio options will be posted on the GSD Course Listing at www.gsd.harvard.edu/courses.
+(HUID and Pin required.)
 You will find the studios’ scheduled meeting times there as well.
 Please note that the course bulletin is an active document; updates to the course bulletin will be taking place until lottery day, and in some cases, after the start of the academic term.

 The order of presentations and information about studio field trips will be made available in the lobby.
 Dean Mohsen Mostafavi will offer his welcoming remarks in Piper Auditorium promptly at 9 am, after which Ann Forsyth, host of the Option Studio Lottery Presentations, will open the presentations.
 Please be on time and in your seat in Piper Auditorium no later than 8:55 am.